My research involves three broad main topics:

 X-ray missions

-I was scientifically born as X-ray observer, and while many things have continuously changed during my scientific career, the constant has been the utilization of X-ray data.
+I was scientifically born as an X-ray observer, and while many things have continuously changed during my scientific career, the constant has been the use of X-ray data.

-I am an expert user of ESA’s XMM-Newton, whose data I have been analyzing for the past 13 years with undiminished passion and enthusiasm; I visited ESAC for the first time in 2008 to collaborate in the X-ray study of a supermassive black hole variable wind; then I came back during 2012-2014 as Research Fellow in Space Science in the XMM-Newton SOC; now I work at ESAC, in the CAB (CSIC-INTA).
-Five times during my life the telescope has moved toward the region of the sky I was recommending, delivering data of photons that had traveled millions of light years into my computer.
+I am an expert user of ESA’s satellite XMM-Newton, whose data I have been analysing for the past 20 years with undiminished passion and enthusiasm; I visited ESAC for the first time in 2008 to collaborate in the X-ray study of a supermassive black hole variable wind; then I came back during 2012-2014 as Research Fellow in Space Science in the XMM-Newton SOC; now I work at ESAC, in the CAB (CSIC-INTA).
+Five times during my life the telescope has moved toward the region of the sky I was recommending, delivering data of photons that had traveled millions of light years in order to reach my computer and my mind.

 Here you can find a list of my scientific articles.